List of Coronation Street characters introduced in 2018: Paula Martin

+Sabeen Habeeb

+Sabeen Habeeb, originally played by Avita Jay, is the estranged wife of Imran Habeeb (Charlie De Melo) who turns up to Imran's father Hassan's funeral.
+When Imran learns that his mother invited her, he is furious.
+3 years later, now played by Zora Bishop.
+Sabeen invites Imran to the bistro to inform him that she would be representing Corey Brent (Maximus Evans) in court regarding the murder of Seb Franklin (Harry Visinoni), and that his client Kelly Neelan (Millie Gibson), who was also on trial for Seb's murder, would not stand a chance against her in court.

+After the trial, it is revealed that Sabeen is representing drug lord Harvey Gaskell (Will Mellor) following the appeal of his prison sentence.
+Sabeen asks Imran to help her with the appeal but he refuses, because he knows that Harvey had terrorised Leanne Battersby (Jane Danson) and Simon Barlow (Alex Bain).
+Sabeen is annoyed by this, so starts blackmailing Imran by telling him to help her with the appeal or else she will expose his one-night stand with Abi Franklin (Sally Carman) to Toyah Battersby (Georgia Taylor).
+Imran gives in by trying to find information about Harvey's aunt Sharon Bentley (Tracie Bennett); however, Sabeen realises that she is ruining Imran's life, so eventually drops it.
+He later comes clean to Toyah about everything anyways who is furious with Imran.
+They later reconcile.

 Hannah Gilmore

 Hannah Gilmore (also Moorside), portrayed by Hannah Ellis Ryan, made her first appearance in the episode first broadcast on 7 September 2018.
-The character was first referenced in January 1992 when she was born prematurely off-screen to Liz McDonald (Beverley Callard) and Jim McDonald (Charles Lawson) and died shortly afterwards.
+Initially, the character was thought to be Katie McDonald, who was first referenced in January 1992 when she was born prematurely off-screen to Liz McDonald (Beverley Callard) and Jim McDonald (Charles Lawson) and died shortly afterwards.
 It was announced on 16 July 2018 that the character would appear in the series, twenty-six years after her supposed death.
 It was reported that Liz would discover that there had been an error made at the hospital and that Katie had survived, before being adopted and moved to Australia.
 Then, when she was 18, Katie began looking for her parents, finding Jim through his military records.
 The twist will "turn Liz's world upside down" as she struggles to cope with the news.

 The casting of Australian actress Ellis Ryan was announced on 18 July.
 On her casting, a show spokesperson commented, "They've cleverly cast the role of Jim and Liz's daughter to a beautiful woman in the hope of making her the street's new resident fox."
 The introduction of Hannah was criticised by fans, who disliked that producers were rewriting the show's history.
 On 27 July, it was revealed that the character would be called Hannah, not Katie, having had her name changed after being adopted.